 /**

-* Sets the designated parameter to SQL NULL
+* Sets the designated parameter to SQL NULL.

-* This version of the method setNull
+* This version of the method setNull should

 * be used for user-defined types and REF type parameters.
 Examples